Still Pond Preserve

 Recreation Opportunities: NCLT has established, and continues to maintain an extensive network of walking trail at the Still Pond Preserve.
 The scenic trails extend into three different neighborhoods, providing a walkable link for residents, and ample opportunity to take in the natural beauty of the preserve.
 In recent years, scouts have helped to improve the property through the construction of raised walkways and benches, and the installation of trail signs and kiosks.
 This property is also a prime area for birding, with Still Pond being an important migratory stopover point.
 During a guided walk in 2019, visitors observed nearly 50 species in a two-hour period (their list can be seen HERE).

 Land Stewardship: NCLT’s vision is to use the Still Pond Preserve as a demonstration site, where we can teach homeowners about the many ways that they can landscape their yards to provide better habitat for birds, butterflies, and other wildlife.
 Since acquiring the Fowler parcel, NCLT has been working with renowned meadow expert, Larry Weaner, to establish a wildflower meadow and native plant garden where the Fowler home once stood.
-NCLT is currently in the “site preparation” phase of the project, and is using sheets of black plastic to smother the existing lawn, and create a clean slate in which to plant native wildflowers and grasses.
+After using large swaths to black plastic to smother weeds and invasive plants during the 2019 growing season, NCLT and numerous volunteers planted over 6000 individual grasses and flowering plants.
+Over the coming years, the site will flourish into a wildflower meadow and provide crucial habitat for our native pollinators.

 In the woodlands of the Fowler parcel, NCLT has already begun restoring native habitats.
 With the help of scouts and interns, NCLT cleared invasive burning bush from over 2 acres of the property.
 Much of that materials was used to create brush piles, which serve as terrific habitat for insects and small mammals.
 On Arbor Day of 2019, NCLT partnered with the Service League of Boys, National Charity League, and numerous volunteers to plant nearly 100 trees and understory plants.
 These plants are already providing food and habitat for migratory birds and native pollinators.